NextCenturyCorporation/itm-mvp/README.md

 This README provides a guide to setup and run the ITM application.

+## To-Dos
+* Return error codes from server as per API documentation
+* Move scenario selection to configuration and/or command-line arguments

 ## Prerequisites

 Ensure you have Python 3.10 installed on your system.
 If you don't have it installed, you can download it from the [official Python website](https://www.python.org/downloads/).